Un-Break My Heart: Critical response

 In 1997, "Un-Break My Heart" won a Grammy Award for Best Female Pop Vocal Performance.
 About.com reviewer Mark Edward Nero named it one of the best R&B break-up songs and considered it Braxton's "finest moment".
 He further commented, "damn, this song is so sad it can make people cry for hours at a time."
-Larry Flick from Billboard described it as "a pop/R&B ballad that casts her in the role she plays best—as the forlorn heroine in a romance on the rocks."
+Larry Flick from Billboard magazine described it as "a pop/R&B ballad that casts her in the role she plays best—as the forlorn heroine in a romance on the rocks."
 He added, "She maximizes the melodrama of David Foster's savvy blend of stately strings and soulful rhythms, móving from a dewy-eyed whisper to a diva-like belt with theatrical ease.
 Hit-machine tunesmith Diane Warren has not written a song this lyrically potent and heartfelt in a long time."
 Bob McCann, author of Encyclopedia of African American actresses in film and television (2010), considered it "simply one of the most haunting R&B records ever made", while Robert Christgau named it "miraculous" and explained "the miracle being that it's by Diane Warren and you want to hear it again."